-Complementing our litigation services at Lindabury is our Alternative Dispute Resolution (ADR) Practice.
+Complementing our litigation services is the firm's Alternative Dispute Resolution (ADR) Practice.
 As its name signifies, this practice is for the resolution of commercial, chancery, probate family and civil disputes by means other than a conventional courtroom trial, primarily, by mediation and arbitration.
 In general, ADR is seen as a faster and more cost-effective means of resolving disputes.

 There are many types of matters that can benefit from alternative dispute resolution, including: